You are here

 For newly registered services that were previously operated by another provider, we continue the previous regulatory history (rating and report) on our website.
 We use this history to take a proportionate, risk-based approach to planning the first inspection after a registration change.
 The first inspection will make new judgements and produce new ratings.
 Ratings from the previous provider are not used to produce a new aggregated rating.
 Find out more about why and when we continue the ‘regulatory history' (report and rating) of a service.

 There are a small number of events and circumstances that are sufficiently serious to limit a rating for the well-led question.
-These circumstances are set out below and describe when well-led cannot normally be rated better than requires improvement.
+These circumstances are set out below and describe when well-led can never be rated better than requires improvement.

 - The location has a condition of registration that it must have a registered manager but it does not have one, and satisfactory steps have not been taken to recruit one within a reasonable timescale.